thecompassproject/Compass/website/algorithms/programcodes/drag.md

     {

         vol = (4.0 / 3.0) * M_PI * r * r * r;
-        den = mass / vol;
+        //EXERCISE NO 6: define body density variable 'den' and assign it the value of ratio of variables 'mass' and 'vol'

         if (den <= density)
         {
-            cout << "HEY, The values Entered Aren't Practical:::\n"; // to terminate the loop if the density of the body < medium break;
+            cout << "HEY, The values Entered Aren't Practical.
+Density of the body < Density of  medium.
+The body will float!\n"; // to terminate the loop if the density of the body < density of  medium break;
         }